OUCVisionGroup/VIMOC-Net/README.md

 <img src="./assets/Dataset.png" width="90%" alt="teaser" align=center/>
 </div>

-We classify them according to the target numbers and the motion rates This classiﬁcation framework provides robust support for evaluating the model’s performance in indiscernible object counting across varying densities and varying motion rates.
+We classify them according to the target numbers and the motion rates!
+This classiﬁcation framework provides robust support for evaluating the model’s performance in indiscernible object counting across varying densities and varying motion rates.

 <div>